edstardo/gopkgs/examples/nats-core/03-request-reply/README.md

 ```
 subscriber[1] closed: 1000000 reveived = 100.00 percent
 ```
-The Request-Reply mechanism ensures that all messages are published and replied to by all subscribers.
+The Request-Reply mechanism ensures that all messages are published and replied to by all subscribers. <bt />

+This also demonstrates NATS ability to allow multiple responders.
+A requester utilizes the first reponse it receives and NATS effeciently discards the others.